ianwagner/campfire/docs/ad-recipe-setup.md

 Each component is comprised of one or more **attributes** which define the fields in the form (text, number, textarea or image).
 Components can also have named **instances**.
 An instance stores values for all of the component's attributes—for example the `audience` component could have an instance called "young adults" that provides the age range and interests.
 When a recipe is generated the selected instances are substituted into the GPT prompt.

+Components also define a `selectionMode` that controls how an instance is chosen when generating a recipe:

+- **`random`** – one instance is randomly selected for each recipe.
+- **`dropdown`** – the user chooses a single instance from a dropdown.
+- **`checklist`** – the user may pick multiple instances which are either used as-is or randomly sampled.

+The chosen mode determines how components contribute their values to the final recipe.

 Write-in fields are simpler than components—they only capture a single value.
 Each field specifies a `label`, `key`, and `inputType` (text, number, textarea or image).
 Values entered for these keys are inserted into the GPT prompt using `{{key}}` placeholders.

 ## Output